The US Constitution Paraphrased

 Article I § Section 8

-Clause 1: Congress has the authority to impose and collect taxes, duties [taxes on imported or exported goods], imposts [taxes on imported goods], and excises [taxes on domestic goods] for the purpose of paying the national debt, and providing for the defense and general [as in national] welfare of the United States.
+Clause 1: Congress has the authority to impose and collect taxes, duties [taxes on imported or exported goods], imposts [taxes on imported goods], and excises [taxes on domestic goods] for the purpose of paying the national debt, and providing for the defense and general [as in collective] welfare of the United States.
 All duties, imposts, and excises must be the same for every state.
 [In other words, Congress and not the President controls the country's money.]

 Clause 2: Congress is allowed to borrow money on behalf of the United States [for defense or whatever purposes Congress has voted into law for the benefit of the nation.
 Savings bonds are one way the government borrows money.]